lanice/hyrise/docs/architecture/extensions/custom_expression.rst

 `TableScan` implements a registration-based expression evaluation for custom implementations of expressions.
-The idea for custom expressions is that they follow the expression protocoll set forth in `AbstractExpression` and register via `Expressions::add<...>("callsign")`.
+The idea for custom expressions is that they follow the expression protocol set forth in `AbstractExpression` and register via `Expressions::add<...>("callsign")`.
 An example can be found in `src/lib/access/ExampleExpression.(h|cpp)`.